kylielent/SortingNumbers/README.md

 To https://github.com/kylielent/SortingNumbers.git
    4e69959..f6b1d57  master -> master

-E:\Arrays\Arrays>git pull
+Here I pulled down just to make sure I am caught up on my pushing and pulling E:\Arrays\Arrays>git pull
 Already up-to-date.

-E:\Arrays\Arrays>git add .
+Here I add what I have done since I have last added E:\Arrays\Arrays>git add .

-E:\Arrays\Arrays>git commit -m "got code working and cleaned it up. all done" [master f1c67d1] got code working and cleaned it up. all done 2 files changed, 75 insertions(+), 85 deletions(-) rewrite src/Arrays.java (67%)
+I commit my changes so that they are saved E:\Arrays\Arrays>git commit -m "got code working and cleaned it up. all done" [master f1c67d1] got code working and cleaned it up. all done 2 files changed, 75 insertions(+), 85 deletions(-) rewrite src/Arrays.java (67%)

-E:\Arrays\Arrays>git push
+Here I push my code to the master branch E:\Arrays\Arrays>git push
 warning: push.default is unset; its implicit value has changed in Git 2.0 from 'matching' to 'simple'.
 To squelch this message